About the Department

 Subsequent Teaching Licensure

 Teachers who have received their licensure through programs in the Department of Teacher Education at UIS may earn additional / subsequent licenses in Elementary Education or Secondary English, mathematics, science (biology or chemistry), or social studies (history, political science, or sociology / anthropology).
-Teachers interested in subsequent licenses should contact Heather Nielsen, Initial Adviser and Licensure Officer.
+Teachers interested in subsequent licenses should contact Heather Nielsen, Program Adviser and Licensure Officer.